kromos1412/Login-Register-Firebase/README.md

 ## Description

-[Your App Name] is an Android application built with Kotlin that demonstrates a simple user authentication system using Firebase Authentication.
+This is an Android application built with Kotlin that demonstrates a simple user authentication system using Firebase Authentication.
 The program allows users to register a new account or log in using their email and password.
 Firebase Authentication provides a secure and reliable way to handle user authentication, making it easy to integrate robust sign-up and login functionality into your Android apps.

 ## Features